C-Lee-Hamilton/Showdown-Layout/showdown-themes/readme.md

 * increased battleground size
 * moved chat and made smaller
 * moved some things around to fit new sizing
-* swapped out logo because I found a cool one
+* swapped out logo to a spinning pokeball
 * various other small changes not documented

 #### Use